top of page

 The accusations turned out to be unfounded.

-So, the correct answer is a. insufficient.
+That's right!
+The correct answer is A) insufficient.

 Learn more tricky adjectives here.

-Business English Vocabulary Challenge: Bonus Quiz Questions
+Business English Vocabulary Challenge:

 Choose the correct option and listen to each sentence.